Internal Motivation vs. External Motivation: which is more effective?

 - To achieve concrete results

-We worked with the HR manager of a multinational company, who confessed that he initially took the job because of the high salary.
-But later he discovered a passion for talent development and this became his main motivation.
+We worked with the HR manager of a multinational company, who confessed: at first, he was only interested in the high on pay has accepted the position.
+However, he later discovered a passion for talent development and this became his main motivation.

 Internal motivation